NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 }));
 ```

-This will set the cohort with id `1234` as the current cohort.
+This will set the cohort with ID `1234` as the current cohort.

 ## Count Information